 To understand the entire scenario one has to go back to 1962 and the India-China war.
 At that time Maneckshaw

 After the war Lieutenant General Harbaksh Singh came into prominence and restored the morale of the Eastern Command.
 Maneckshaw had little to do with all this.
 The 1965 war and again Maneckshaw had little to do as the main commander was again General Harbaksh as the Go Cin C Western Army Command.
-He covered himself with glory and reports now indicate that his decision not to with draw
+He covered himself with glory and reports now indicate that his decision not to with draw beyond the Beas River was instrumental in saving India, when even the Army Chief General JC Choudhry had panicked and recommended a withdrawal.

 At that time the front runner for the post of the army chief on the retirement of general Choudhry was General Harbaksh Singh.
 Maneckshaw was unfortunately no where in the picture as he had no battle experience of commanding a corps or a command in actual war.
 It appears Ms Gandhi had indicated that General Harbaksh would be the Army Chief.